Reviewing Taurus Judge Revolver and Judge Ammo

 Best group fired with Hornady .45 Colt ammo at seven yards.
 This is not terribly good accuracy from a full-size handgun.

-I am leery of test guns supplied by the manufacturer, so I ordered a Judge through our Pro Shop’s normal distribution channels, acquiring a stainless steel version with a three-inch barrel.
+I am leery of test guns supplied by the manufacturer, so I ordered a Taurus Judge Revolver through our Pro Shop’s normal distribution channels, acquiring a stainless steel version with a three-inch barrel.
 Initial inspection showed the fit and finish to be pretty good, with a notch rear sight, red fiber optic front sight and comfortable rubber grips supplied on the gun.
 The barrel is rifled, which keeps the Judge from being an “Any Other Weapon” under federal NFA regulations.
 After examining the gun and dry firing it a few times, it was off to the range for testing with a variety of available loadings.

 I have seen quite a few ads and Internet postings touting the use of birdshot in the Judge for close-range personal defense against human attackers or snakes and similar critters.
 Given the short barrel and the presence of rifling, I certainly had my doubts—and testing quickly confirmed them.